-Harris Central Appraisal District (HCAD) is the largest appraisal district in Texas, encompassing the Houston metropolitan area.
+Harris County Appraisal District (HCAD) is the largest appraisal district in Texas, encompassing the Houston metropolitan area.
 It’s responsible for accurately valuing $627 billion in Harris County home property valuations; by comparison, Dallas is second with $350 billion (data from Texas State Comptroller 2019 County Report of Property Values).
 HCAD‘s residential property values are the starting point for the taxes levied by the various taxing jurisdictions in Harris County; however HCAD does not set your tax rate.
 The values set by HCAD impact the taxable value of your property.
 A lower value means lower taxes for you.

 You can find out your most recent property value for Harris County by visiting the Appraisal District Site here and entering your property information.